Student support at NCH

 You will meet with a designated member of academic staff at least once a term.
 They will advise you on your work, monitor your overall academic progress and offer help and support if any problems arise, whether academic or personal.

 Your academic tutors

 You will get to know your tutors and lecturers from your very first day at the College.
 They will take a personal interest in your academic development both in the classroom and at the variety of subject specific events that take place throughout the year.
 Your lecturers and tutors are your first port of call if you have any queries or concerns about your academic performance, workload or specific assignments.
 They are friendly, approachable and responsive.

 Student support administrators

-Rosalind Barrs (our Registrar), and Katherine Walsh (our Academic Services Coordinator), and Tome Dzambazovski (our Academic Operations Officer) can help you with any Freshers, orientation, registration, timetabling, study skills, examinations, accommodation, extenuating circumstances or facility-related queries you might have.
+Rosalind Barrs (our Registrar), and Katherine Walsh (our Academic Services Coordinator) can help you with any Freshers, orientation, registration, timetabling, study skills, examinations, accommodation, extenuating circumstances or facility-related queries you might have.
 You’ll find them in the Student and Academic Services Office, conveniently located on the ground floor of the Registry and they are usually available from Monday to Friday between 08.30 and 17.00.

 Student support adviser and welfare advice

 Emma Norman, Student Wellbeing Coordinator, is also located in the Student Support Office.
 She is available at any time during office hours to provide support, guidance and information.

 Emma has undertaken introductory counselling training and is always happy to listen, no matter how big or small the concern.
 Should the need arise, they are also able to direct you to the various forms of help available to students in London, including low-cost therapy and learning support.